In our community, we focus on three key steps that determine the successful implementation of UV technology.

 UV Qualified applications

 UV is a reliable, proven, chemical free and sustainable water treatment technology.
 It has it’s origin in potable water treatment, but nowadays it is used in a wide field of applications.
-UV technology can be applied in a cost-efficient and effective way when some of the following conditions are met:
+UV plays a critical role in water treatment to:

 UV Best practices